luisalro/miax-Candlesticks_InvestmentAlgorithm_Lab/README.md

 ### Deliverable

-Code that generates a dataframe with the following structure (for all assets) with the following indexes per row:
+A R script that generates a dataframe with the following structure (for all assets) with the following indexes per row:

 ![My Image](output.png)